NikKowPHP/social-brain/chapters/chapter-6.md

 Leading with her **Architect** brain, she had recently failed to connect with Leo, causing him to retreat at the worst possible time.
 During a one-on-one, he was explaining a complex issue.
 As he spoke, Maria was half-listening, her mind racing from political pressure.
 Her eyes kept darting to a Slack notification from her boss.
 She noticed Leo's energy fade.
 He trailed off and said, "…anyway, it's probably not a big deal."
 The connection was broken.

 Maria knew she had broken something.
 Her old way—logic—wouldn’t fix it.
-She remembered a single phrase from a book she’d read: *'Connect before you solve.'* In desperation, she decided to try an experiment.
+She remembered a single phrase from her research: *'Connect before you solve.'* In desperation, she decided to try an experiment.

 "Hey.
 I was thinking about our conversation earlier," she began, the sentence feeling rehearsed.
 "What was the hardest part about that for you?"